np-overflow/ycep/README.md

-# Substituion
+# Substitution

-Its simple

-## Difficulty

-⭐⭐

-## Writeup

-Use quipquip/other software to substitute first 4 characters and bruteforce the flag.
+It's simple.

 ## Flag

 `STRT{SIMPLE_SUBSTITUION}`

+## Solution

+Use quipquip/other software to substitute first 4 characters and bruteforce the flag.